On network coding for acyclic networks with delays: Relationship between the minimum field size problem for and

 Proposition \ref{prop3} illustrates some network conditions which lead to the equivalence between finding the minimum required field size for a given set of demands on ${\cal G}_{ud}$ and ${\cal G}_{inst}$ of a given acyclic network ${\cal G}$.
 Example \ref{exm1} illustrated a situation where the disparity in the delays of the symbols arriving at a node prevented the possibility of obtaining a feasible network code.
 However, such delay disparity can also be useful.
-In particular, because of this delay disparity, there exist networks in which the feasible network codes exist over a smaller field for ${\cal G}_{ud}$ compared to ${\cal G}_{inst}.$ One such network was already seen in Example \ref{exm2}.
-We now present another network with non-multicast demands, which demonstrates a similar situation. \begin{example} Consider the network $\cal G$ shown in Fig. \ref{fig3}.
-For $1\leq j \leq 3,$ each source $s_j$ has an information sequence $x_j(z).$ This network has non-multicast demands, with sinks $t_i:1\leq i \leq 3$ requiring all three information sequences, while sink $t_4$ requires $\left\{x_1(z),x_3(z)\right\}$ and $t_5$ demands $\left\{x_2(z),x_3(z)\right\}.$ We show that no feasible network code exists for ${\cal G}_{inst}$ over $\mathbb{F}_2,$ while such a code exists for ${\cal G}_{ud}.$
+In particular, because of this delay disparity, there exist networks in which the feasible network codes exist over a smaller field for ${\cal G}_{ud}$ compared to ${\cal G}_{inst}.$ Towards understanding how such situations can arise, we discuss a couple of examples. \begin{example} Consider the network ${\cal G}$ shown in Fig. \ref{fig2}.
+The source $s$ has two sequences $x_1(z)$ and $x_2(z)$ to be transmitted to the six sinks $t_i:1\leq i \leq 6.$ This network is clearly a cascaded version of the usual butterfly network and the $\left( \right)$ network.
+As in the case of the $\left( \right)$ network, a feasible network coding solution for this network (either in ${\cal G}_{inst}$ or in ${\cal G}_{ud}$) implies that any two of the four global encoding vectors on the edges $e_i: 1 \leq i \leq 4$ should be linearly independent.
+Therefore, for ${\cal G}_{inst},$ a minimum field size of $3$ is required to construct a feasible network code.

+However, for ${\cal G}_{ud},$ a binary field is sufficient.
+Consider the usual network code over $\mathbb{F}_2$ in the butterfly subnetwork of the given network, where the global encoding vectors at the node $v_2$ are $\left( \right)$ and $\left( \right),$ while those at node $v_3$ are $\left( \right)$ and $\left( \right).$ Then the vectors $\left( \right),$ $\left( \right),$ $\left( \right)$ and $\left( \right)$ can be chosen as global encoding vectors for the edges $e_i: 1 \leq i \leq 4$ respectively, which render the network code feasible for ${\cal G}_{ud}.$ Therefore, even in a multicast situation, the minimum field size requirement of the unit-delay network can be smaller than that of the corresponding instantaneous network.
+Note that such a situation is made possible because of the difference in the delays between the incoming symbols at the two edges of $v_3.$